 Stupid or clever, calm or angry, client is always right.
-It is your duty to try your best and provide good customer service to everyone.
-Pharmacies want people to return and spend their money time and again in their stores.
+It is your duty to try your best to deliver excellent customer service.
+Pharmacies want people to return, and to spend their money time and again in their stores.
 They don’t want to see angry customers leaving the store, heading for a competitor’s shop.

 Have a plan

 First of all, you should stress that you try your best to not upset the clients.
-After that you should tell them what you plan to do with angry or stupid customers, focusing on the following goals:
+After that you should elaborate with a plan of action with angry or stupid customers, focusing on the following: